Haryana bypolls: INLD's Abhay Chautala wins Ellenabad Assembly seat, BJP gives close fight | Politics

 While Chautala polled a total of 65,992 votes, Kanda secured 59,253 votes and Beniwal got 20,904 votes.

-However, the victory margin of Chautala was down from the 2019 assembly polls when he won by over 12,000 votes from Ellenabad.
+However, the victory margin of Chautala was down from the 2019 assembly polls when he won by nearly 12,000 votes from Ellenabad.

+After the results were declared, Chautala described his win as a victory of farmers.

+However, the BJP said his low victory margin showed that people negated the issue over which Chautala had resigned from the assembly.

 The win was crucial for INLD as Chautala was the lone party MLA in the 90-member Haryana Assembly.
 A defeat would have dealt a blow to the party which has suffered a series of electoral setbacks in recent years.

+''Despite this, the government (ruling BJP-JJP) lost the poll.
+The chief minister should resign on moral grounds,'' Chautala told reporters in Sirsa after his win.

+''This is not my victory.
+It is a win of farmers and people of Ellenabad,'' he added.

-Among the twelve independents who were in the fray, Vikram Pal secured maximum 575 votes.
-As many as 480 voters opted for the NOTA option.
+As many as twelve independents were in the fray and as many as 480 voters opted for the NOTA option.

-In the 2019 elections, Beniwal had finished second from the Ellenabad seat, which Chautala won.
+In the 2019 elections, Beniwal had finished second from the Ellenabad seat that was won by Chautala.

 While there were 19 candidates in the fray, most of them Independents, the main contest eventually turned out to be between Chautala and Kanda.